j-jayes/Electricity-Maps-Digitize/README.md

 ## Purpose

-Digitize some maps that I have taen pictures of
+Digitize some maps that I have taen pictures of.